Commissioner of Baseball: Vincent's relationship with the owners

 He was replaced by Milwaukee Brewers owner Bud Selig, whose family continued to maintain ownership over the Brewers.
 Fay Vincent was never able to complete the five-year term that he had inherited from Bart Giamatti.
-Vincent would later contend that Major League Baseball made a huge mistake by not appointing his deputy commissioner Steve Greenberg – the son of the Hall of Famer Hank Greenberg – as the commissioner.
+Vincent would later contend that Major League Baseball made a huge mistake by not appointing his deputy commissioner Stephen Greenberg – the son of the Hall of Fame first baseman and left fielder Hank Greenberg – as the commissioner.

 Bud Selig (1992–2015)

-Bud Selig served as the Executive Council Chairman from 1992 to 1998, acting as the commissioner, and then was appointed as the official commissioner in 1998.
+Bud Selig served as the Executive Council chairman from 1992 to 1998, acting as the commissioner, and then was appointed as the official commissioner in 1998.
 Selig oversaw baseball through the 1994 strike, the introduction of the wild card, interleague play, and the merging of the National and American leagues under the Office of the Commissioner.
 He was instrumental in organizing the World Baseball Classic in 2006.
 Selig also introduced revenue sharing.
 He is credited for the financial turnaround of baseball during his tenure with a 400 percent increase in the revenue of MLB and annual record breaking attendance.

 During Selig's term of service, the use of steroids and other performance-enhancing drugs became a public issue.
 The Mitchell Report, commissioned by Selig, concluded that the MLB commissioners, club officials, the Players Association, and the players all share "to some extent in the responsibility for the steroid era".
 Following the release of the Mitchell Report, Congressman Cliff Stearns called publicly for Selig to step down as commissioner, citing his "glacial response" to the "growing stain on baseball".
 Selig pledged on numerous occasions to rid baseball of performance-enhancing drugs, and oversaw and instituted many rule changes and penalties to that end.

 Bud Selig helped introduce the following changes to Major League Baseball: